forsys-sp/forsysr/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-We run forsys within the following arguments.
-Remember that these can also be run using the json config file, as described above.
-Forsys always writes its outputs to csv files saved within the output folder, but we can optionally set it to write that data out to a list which has three elements containing the outputs.
+We run *forsys* with the following arguments.
+Remember that these can also be run using the json config file, as described above. *Forsys* always writes its outputs to csv files saved within the output folder, but we can optionally set it to write that data out to a list which has three elements containing the outputs.